World-class care, personalized for you

 Because head and neck cancers are rare, treating them requires specialized expertise.
 At Rush, you will receive the highest quality of care from a multidisciplinary team of ENT surgeons, endocrinologists, medical oncologists, radiation oncologists, facial plastic and reconstructive surgeons, and other experts.

-Our team's extensive experience and collaborative relationships enable us to consider all available options — from transoral robotic surgery (TORS) to targeted radiation and drug therapies to advanced reconstructive techniques — and customize a tightly coordinated treatment plan for you.
-Our goal: effectively treat the tumor while, as much as possible, preserving your appearance and quality of life.
+Our team understands that head and neck cancers and treatments can have a profound effect on your quality of life.
+We strive to effectively treat the tumor while, as much as possible, preserving your appearance, and your ability to breathe, speak and swallow.
+Our extensive experience and collaborative relationships enable us to consider all available options — from transoral robotic surgery (TORS) to targeted radiation and drug therapies to advanced reconstructive techniques — and customize a tightly coordinated treatment plan for you.

 We also offer state-of-the-art treatment for noncancerous head and neck tumors, including lipomas and thyroid tumors.